seqan/seqan/manual/source/Tutorial/SimpleRnaSeq.rst

 Your final assignment is to output the RPKM value for genes with a read counter ``> 0``.
 To compute the exon length of the gene (maximal exon length of all mRNA) use an :dox:`AnnotationTreeIterator AnnotationTree Iterator` and iterate over all mRNA (children of the gene) and all exons (children of mRNA).
-For the number of total mapped reads simply use the number of alignments in the :dox:`FragmentStore::alignedReadStore alignedReadStore`.
+For the number of total mapped reads simply use the number of alignments in the :dox:`FragmentStore::alignedReadStore`.
 Output the gene names and their RPKM values separated by tabs as follows:

 .. code-block:: console